FullStack-HY/misc/project.md

 - total sum of working hours
 - your student number

-If you have a private repository, add users mluukkai and jakousa as collaborators.
+If you have a private repository, add users mluukkai and kaltsoon as collaborators.

 If your work has more than one repository, add links to other repositories to your main repository readme file.